codio/knowledge/source/instructors/authoring/guides/guides_structure.rst

 .. caution::

-   We might change these settings from time to time, use at your own risk.
+   We might change these settings from time to time.
+Use them at your own risk.

 Guide structure